josh-collinsworth/sveltekit-blog-starter/README.md

 ## Site navigation menus

-To add or remove pages from the site's navigation menu, edit the `MainNav.svelte` file inside `src/lib/components`. (_Make sure to add new pages using the `NavItem` component as shown for best results; it automatically handles accessibility attributes, highlighting the current page, and closing the nav menu when clicked._)
+To add or remove pages from the site's navigation menu (in both the header and footer), edit the `MainNav.svelte` file inside `src/lib/components`. (_I recommend using the `NavItem` component as shown for best results; it automatically handles highlighting the current page, visually and accessibly._)

 ## Colors and Fonts